 - You will save time and money by not having to purchase disposable batteries.

-Many rechargeable batteries can provide up to 24 hours of hearing from a single charge.
+Many rechargeable batteries can provide a full day of improved hearing from a single charge.
 The hearing aid may also include a fast-charging option, which gives uses a few hours of immediate use.

 Assistive Listening Devices

 Assistive listening devices (ALDs) are portable systems that help individuals with hearing loss communicate more effectively.
 Unlike hearing aids, which amplify sounds, ALDs work by separating speech from background noise.
 This allows the person with the hearing impairment to hear more clearly.

 Some ALDs are used in conjunction with hearing aids, while others work as standalone devices.
 ALDs are useful in a number of situations, primarily those involving distance, poor acoustics and noisy backgrounds.

 There are several different types of ALDs available, for both large facilities and personal use.
 Some focus on amplifying speech, while others utilize computer programs to convert text to speech.
 Some of the different types include:

 FM systems rely on radio signals to transmit amplified sounds directly to your hearing aid.
 They consist of a microphone, transmitter and receiver, and are used in a variety of public places such as classrooms, restaurants, movie theaters and churches.

 The microphone is worn by the person speaking (or placed in close proximity to the sound source) and the signal is broadcast from the transmitter to the receiver, which is tuned to a specific frequency.

 Personal amplifiers are essentially small FM systems used in smaller, more intimate settings where radio signals are less effective; they are often used when watching television, traveling by car or spending time outdoors.

 The microphone is built directly into the unit, and is often directional, allowing you to aim it in the direction of the sound source in order to pick up the signal most effectively.